Ingredients

 Kale

-Kale As Tested By Monash
+Kale As Tested By Monash University

-Monash University has lab tested Lacinato kale and they state that “only trace amounts of FODMAPs were detected in this food.
+Monash University has lab tested Lacinato (Tuscan) kale a few times.
+Initially their lab tests showed very low FODMAP amounts and the smartphone app entry stated: that “only trace amounts of FODMAPs were detected in this food.
 Eat freely and according to appetite”.
+They set a serving at ½ cup, chopped, which they say weighs 75 g.

 You might want to read our article on FDA serving sizes to understand how serving sizes are set.
 And get a scale, if you don’t have one already.